vuxcode/pr1-project-crowcoders/time-report.md

   - 10.00 - 13.00: (Both) Had another go at creating something basic with things I'm more confident in (CSS).
 Got a basic game board and CSS going.
   - 13.00 - 1400: (Both) Uploaded new commit to *index.html* with a basic template that I'll keep working with.
 (EDIT: I'll work on the Website and the Game in separate files and later on merge them into the main *index.html*).

-## Week 14 (Week 1 in terms of 10 week project-timeline)
+## Week 14 (Week 1 in terms of 10 week Project Timeline)
-**Week summary, Monday - Friday, 31/3 - 4/4**
+**Monday - Friday, 31/3 - 4/4**

-Became ill, and did not spend any major time on the Final Project.
+Week summary: Became ill, and did not spend any major time on the Final Project.
 Created new Project Files (*We1-Website.html* & *Pr1-Program.html*), where I intend to code the website and the Game.
 I still attended lessons online and did code-along.

 ## Week 15 (Week 2 in the Project Timeline)
 **Wednesday, 2025-04-09**